ericrobolson/stackr-rs/README.md

 ## Useful words

+- `.` Noop operation.
+Used for denoting line breaks in the program.
 - `print-stack` - Prints the stack
 - `documentation` - Prints all registered words and their documentation
 - `drop`, `dup`, `swap`, `over` - Various stack manipulation words